GMMS-Labs/zk-fabric-rs/README.md

 Everything about it, what is Polylithic?
 How is it generation? pros, goals~, see the [PSG Wiki](wiki/psg.md).

-## Module 2: Partitioned Garbled Circuits
+## Module II: Partitioned Garbled Circuits

 can be divided into three categories:-